logos

 when the buffer-local `logos-focus-mode' is enabled.
 These will hide

-the mode line (`logos-hide-mode-line'), disable the buffer boundary
+(`logos-hide-mode-line'), disable the buffer boundary indicators

-indicators (`indicate-buffer-boundaries'), enable `scroll-lock-mode'
+(`indicate-buffer-boundaries'), enable `scroll-lock-mode'

 (`logos-scroll-lock'), use `variable-pitch-mode' in non-programming